zelinsky/CTF-Course/Cryptography/Topics/hashing.md

 * MAC = H(k+m) _i.e. take the **H**ash of the **m**essage prepended with our **k**ey_

 We can easily forge signatures with this scheme using programs like [HashPump](https://github.com/bwall/HashPump) or [hlextend](https://github.com/stephenbradshaw/hlextend).

+### Tabletop
+* I have a governance control which says I can only use SHA1, which has collisions.
+How can I get around this weakness?

+* They are proposing to go to SHA256.
+Why is this a bad idea?
+What if it were md5?